ars2240/asdHBTucker/README.md

 - drchrnd.m- generates probabilities from the Dirichlet distribution
 - multi.m- draws a single sample from the multinomial distribution
 - opt.m- separate file that computes tests for our optimization problem
+- redrawTree.c- draws the tree from the CRP